usagisukisuki/FT-SAM/README.md

 ## Fine tuning on SAM with Anything
 We can try to use variour adaptation methods.
-Please run the following code to train the improvement of SAM.
+Please run the following code to train the improved SAM.

 ### Fine tuning with LoRA [[paper]](https://arxiv.org/abs/2106.09685)
 ```